yuvch98/jones-home-excerise/readme.md

 ## Test Cases

-The suite includes several test cases for validating form fields:
+The automation includes several test cases for validating form fields:

 - **Form URL Navigation**: Ensure the form URL loads correctly.
 - **User Validation**: Validate that the user fields (name, email, phone, company) are not empty